Speech on The Indian Citizenship Amendment Bill (CAB)

 The new bill changes a law that says a person must have lived in India or worked for the federal government for at least 11 years before they can apply for citizenship.
 Hindu, Sikh, Buddhist, Jain, Parsi, and Christian illegal immigrants can now apply after 6 years if they can prove that they are from Pakistan, Afghanistan, or Bangladesh.

-See Also: Speech on a 50th Wedding Anniversary
+See Also: Speech on Article 35A

 Delhi lawyer Gautam Bhatia says, that by splitting alleged migrants into Muslims and non-Muslims, the new law: